dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 </ContentPage>
 ```

-The `Source` property specifies the image that appears in the `ImageButton`.
+The `Source` property specifies the image that appears in the <xref:Microsoft.Maui.Controls.ImageButton>.
 The `Clicked` event is set to an event handler named `OnImageButtonClicked`.
 This handler is located in the code-behind file:

 ```csharp
 public partial class ImageButtonDemoPage : ContentPage